 Plus, the Grippy Floor Mat is easy to maintain.
 The Grippy Floor Mat stays in place to work with standard floor cleaning methods.
 Grippy Floor Mat can be swept, vacuumed, mopped or cleaned with a floor scrubber.
 This allows the cleaning staff to treat Grippy Mat as a part of the floor and keep it clean without extra work or inconvenience.

 As well, the Grippy Mat keeps looking good longer.
 The top layer material on Grippy Mat is virtually indestructible and won’t fray or crush in extreme foot, trolley’s and other wheeled traffic, so this looks good longer.
 It stays in place, doesn’t bunch up and looks neat and appealing as long as it’s on the floor.

-Grippy Mat keeps floors safer.
+Grippy Floor Mats keep floors safer.
 Grippy Mat’s high-traction surface has been certified by the National Floor Safety Institute (NFSI) and can help reduce slip-and-fall claims by up to 90%.
 Grippy Mat is the only floor mat that can be rolled out and cut to size to provide the necessary walk-off coverage in entrances.

 The adhesive back sticks to the floor with a super tight grip and peels off easily at up to 12-week changeout intervals.
 The New Pig Grippy Floor mat will stick to most common commercial floor surfaces including tiles, vinyl floors and concrete.

 Grippy Mat is ADA (Americans with Disabilities Act of 1990) compliant and will never create a tripping hazard.
 It stays securely in place to eliminate the rippling, shifting and flipping over that make rubber mats a danger.
 And because it’s super thin, Grippy Mat is nearly indistinguishable in height profile from the rest of the floor surface — eliminating the edges that curl and catch on shoes and cartwheels.